British troops on the ground in Ukraine should peace be reached, Number 10 says

 “In today’s discussions we have also gone into greater detail about the mechanics of the deployment of the force on the ground.

-America is meanwhile set to provide security guarantees to the peacekeeping force assembled by the so-called Coalition of the Willing, it was revealed after a meeting in Paris on Tuesday.
+The United States is set to provide security guarantees to the peacekeeping force assembled by the so-called Coalition of the Willing, it was revealed after the meeting in Paris on Tuesday.

+Peace can only be reached if Russia’s Vladimir Putin is “ready to make compromises”, Sir Keir said, adding that the Russian president was not currently “showing that he’s ready for peace”.

+“We will keep the pressure up on Russia, including further measures on oil tankers and shadow fleet operators funding Putin’s war chest,” the Prime Minister added.

 Bookmark popover